slackapi/bolt-examples-aws-re-invent-2020/lightsail-containers/python/README.md

 ## 5. Update Slack app settings

-Now that your Slack app is deployed, you can register your AWS Lambda endpoint with the Slack API:
+Now that your Slack app is deployed, you can register your Amazon Lightsail endpoint with the Slack API:

 1. Go to https://api.slack.com/apps
 1. Select your app